mollie/openapi/README.md

 ```

 #### `x-readme`
-It allows us to choose which code snippets are initially shown to the users in the documentation page.
+It allows us to choose which code snippets are initially shown to users on the documentation page.

 ```yaml
 x-readme: